Hoar012/Hoar012/README.md

 This is the Github page of Haoran Hao.

-- An undergraduate student at the School of Artificial Intelligence, Nanjing University.
+- Undergraduate student at the School of Artificial Intelligence, Nanjing University.
+- Research Intern at MMLab@The Chinese University of Hong Kong.
 - Visit my [homepage](https://hoar012.github.io/) for more information.